 The UK Trade Secrets (Enforcement, etc.) Regulations 2018 also prevent acquisition, use or disclosure of trade secrets where this would constitute a breach of confidence in confidential information.
 However, the common law of confidence provides stronger and more comprehensive protection.

-6.4 What are the typical results on academic technology transfer rules?
+6.4 What are the rules or laws that apply to academic technology transfers in your jurisdiction?

 IP rights in technology developed in academic institutions usually vests in the academic institution.
-The institution will typically seek to license the technology either to existing businesses, or via the creation of a spin-out company to commercialise the technology.
+The institution will typically seek to licence the technology either to existing businesses, or via the creation of a spin-out company to commercialise the technology.